On the Milky Road: Plot

 In the midst of the Bosnian War, Kosta (Emir Kusturica), a milkman and falconer, delivers milk from the farm run by Milena, a milkmaid who takes care of her grandmother, and the front where the soldiers are engaged in a never ending war.
 Milena wants a bride for her brother and, after hearing about a woman of renowned beauty who caught the eye of an English general who subsequently killed his wife to be with her, only to be rejected when the bride testified against him, Milena and her friends smuggle the bride (Monica Bellucci) out of the refugee camp where she is staying to live on the farm until Milena's brother, Zaga, returns.

 However Kosta and the bride fall in love with one another.
 As peace in the war is declared, Kosta allows himself to be roped into a double wedding where he will marry Milena while Zaga marries the bride, but during the wedding festivities the bride takes Kosta aside and the two nearly kiss only to be caught by Milena.

-Before the weddings can happen a spy informs the English where the bride is staying.
+Before the wedding can happen a spy informs the English where the bride is staying.
 The English arrive and destroy the entire village murdering Zaga and Milena.
 Kosta is saved when a snake he has been feeding milk attacks him on the road long enough to delay his arrival in the camp.
 Kosta manages to find the bride, who has escaped the carnage by hiding in a well.
 She and Kosta go on a run across the country pursued by three Englishmen.

 The chase eventually leads Kosta and the bride into a minefield.
 The bride is accidentally killed when she trips the wire on one of the mines.
 Kosta wants to commit suicide and join her, but he is stopped by a shepherd who tells him to stay alive so that the memory of their love will live on with him.

 Fifteen years later Kosta is living his life as a pious monk.
 He dreams of being reunited with the bride in the afterlife.
 In the meantime however he daily drags rocks to the site of her death, filling in the mine field with rocks.